John Bartus - Songwriter, Lead Vocals, Guitars, Keyboards, Bass, Harmonica, Percussion

 Rag Magazine wrote in an album review, “John Bartus could well be a force to be recorded with, in the very near future.
 The song, ‘Velvet Elvis,’ is reminiscent of the soft sarcastic style of Warren Zevon: a man, eating donuts in the Black Lung Cafe, receives a vision from ‘The King’ through a velvet Elvis hanging on a wall, and is inspired to go to Graceland to steal one for his own, even though it means jail time.
 The remainder of the CD is done in the story song style of Joshua Kadison with the Florida themes of Jimmy Buffett.
 A pure storyteller in a minstrel’s soul, Bartus’ voice is crisp and clear, and the music is easy to enjoy.”

 John’s most recent CD releases are the Keys Disease 10th Anniversary Remaster, and Live From the Florida Keys Vol. 2.
-A new studio CD, Time & Tide, will be released in 2017, coinciding with the 33rd anniversary of John’s first shows in the Florida Keys.
+Two new studio CDs, After The Storm and Time & Tide, will be released in 2017, coinciding with the 37th anniversary of John’s first shows in the Florida Keys.
 John performs more than 200 shows a year throughout the Florida Keys.
 He calls these shows, many of them regular recurring dates, his Perpetual Island Tour.
-His solo acoustic shows are never-planned-in-advance journeys into creative live looping, and the shows with his band Jade Storm venture toward John’s rock side, equal parts Gilmour, Knopfler, and Young.
+His solo acoustic shows are never-planned-in-advance journeys into creative live looping and feature John's originals as well as his interpretations of select cover songs